thomaslaurenson/LiveDiff/README.md

   </fileobject>
 ```

-Example of a populated CellObject:
+The following XML snippet displays an example of a populated CellObject for the TrueCrypt .tc file extension in the Windows Registry SOFTWARE hive file:

 ```
   <cellobject delta:new_cell="1">